 Make sure that the emergency contact details you give to the event organiser and/or fill out on the back of your number board are accurate with the correct country codes, (the UK code is +44).
 Whenever and wherever you are riding, it is good practice to wear a dog-tag or wrist band with your name, blood group, allergy information and ICE (in case of emergency) contact numbers on.
 You should also have these ICE numbers stored in your mobile phone and the key-guard off.
 In many countries you are legally obliged to carry some form of photographic ID so ensure you check whether this is the case and what you’re carrying complies.

 Make a detailed checklist that you can work through as you pack to ensure you don’t forget an important item of kit.
 Carry your cycling shoes, with your pedals inside, in your hand luggage so, if the worst happens and your bike goes missing, you’ll be able to ride a hire bike.
-By following some simple advice, flying with a bike doesn't have to be a stressful experience.

 Dealing with the heat